 What’s clear is that automatically-generated content — e.g. content created by content farms or scrapers — were the hardest-hit.
 (Sniper sites, sites that aim to rank high for very specific keywords but have limited content, were probably also penalized in the mix.)
 Razvan points out that companies such as RetailMeNot are impacted negatively, since their content is deemed too thin, even if relevant to the overall topic.

 For business owners and marketers using MarketMuse to boost their Topical Authority, this showcases a few important lessons to keep in mind:

-First of all, it's crucial that the content you create be authoritative on the topics you're looking to cover.
-Creating even unique content won't have a impact if that content doesn't cover topics interestingly and in-depth.
+First of all, it’s crucial that the content you create be authoritative on the topics you’re looking to cover.
+Creating even unique content won’t have an impact if that content doesn’t cover topics in-depth and in an interesting manner.
 As Forbes points out in a post on Panda recovery, high-quality content means long-form, valuable content written by a person with appropriate expertise with good links and social media coverage.
-(For our blog posts, we use the MarketMuse Blog Analyzer to help ensure we didn't miss anything.)
+(For our blog posts, we use the MarketMuse Blog Analyzer to help ensure we didn’t miss anything.)

-Second, it's important to consider the topics across your entire website in a holistic manner.
-Google is using their Knowledge Graph (soon to be released as an API!) and other logic to calculate a numeric score for your pages individually and for your domain overall.
-If your website isn't focusing on covering certain topics in detail, you will get poor marks from Google and your organic traffic will drop.
+Second, it’s important to consider the topics across your entire website in a holistic manner.
+Google is using their Knowledge Graph and other logic to calculate a numeric score for your pages individually and for your domain overall.
+If your website isn’t focusing on covering certain topics in detail, you will get poor marks from Google and your organic traffic will drop.

 The most important factor, as with everything relating to content, is “don’t try to game the system.”
 High-quality content is all about covering topics in an interesting, unique and differentiated manner, not about the ramifications of one specific search engine update.
 By writing well-researched content that your audience will actually want to read, you’ll stay one step ahead of Panda, Hummingbird and whatever new animals Google may unleash on the content marketing world.